 Governo all’uso Toscano winemaking involves drying a portion of the harvest.
 These dried grapes are added back to the nearly completed ferment to extend fermentation.

 Governo all’uso Toscano is a dried grape technique that has been practised for centuries .
 Winemakers select a small portion of grapes to dry after harvest.
 They crush and ferment the remaining fresh grapes as normal.
 As the ferment slows down, adding dried grapes extends the ferment.
 According to villapucciniwine.com, “This slow re-fermentation leads to release noble polyphenols and increase in the alcoholic strength, extracts, glycerin and smoothness.”
-Their wine, Puccini Strapazzamento (click here for review, uses this technique to great effect.
+A family who also does this well is the Piccini family.
+Their wine, Piccini Strapazzamento (click here for review), uses this technique to great effect.